 The IRS does not permit you to elect both a Healthcare FSA and an HSA.
 If your spouse has one of the two—for example, through another employer—you cannot elect another type of tax-savings account.

-After you elect an FSA, UHC will send two Health Care Spending Cards in your name to your home mailing address.
+After you elect an FSA, UHC will mail you two Health Care Spending Cards in your name.
 These cards are linked to the Healthcare and Dependent Care FSA accounts you elect.

 When you incur an eligible healthcare or dependent care expense, such as prescription drugs or office visit copays, you can use your Health Care Spending Card to pay for the expense at participating locations.